 Champion’s artworks explore the physical, material, and historical relationships between ecology, industry, and the built environment.
 Her works are typically large in scale and consist of living organisms and ubiquitous building materials.
 Coalescing at an intersection between biology, geology, and architecture, Champion’s work addresses the corporeality of the materials we extract, transform, and consume and how these actions affect the physical characteristics of landscapes, ecosystems, and the built environment.

-Champion is drawn to materials commonly found on major construction sites and development projects.
-These industrial products (often hidden in the landscape or considered objects to assimilate into natural environments) are deliberately focused on the basic but essential examples of plant life, and presented out of context so to juxtapose their alien sculptural qualities with an inherent functionality.
-The living matter sometimes included in the work (which often has to be maintained throughout the installation’s life) not only emphasises the temporal nature of these fabricated environments but also encourages the spontaneous evolution of the piece.
+Champion is drawn to materials commonly found on major construction sites and infrastructure projects.
+These industrial products, often hidden in the landscape or considered objects to assimilate into natural environments, are deliberately focused on and exhibited with basic but essential examples of plant life.
+The living matter sometimes included in the work not only emphasises the temporal nature of these fabricated environments but also encourages the spontaneous evolution of the piece.

 Champion’s work most often manifests as a response to a place or a landscape with careful consideration to a site’s characteristics and history.
 Contrasting industrial materials with ecological matter, such as plants, grasses and algae, her work challenges our interrelated expectations of the two.
 Carefully orchestrated arrangements of both human-made and organic materials create environments that resonate a sense of imminent otherness.
 Champion aims to assert and express an interconnectivity between the built environment and the natural world, which has become paramount to communicate in the face of climate change.